 Sockeye salmon scales are collected in the Kitoi Bay sport fishery and from sockeye returning to hatchery raceways during chum egg take to determine the age composition of the returning adults.
-In 2017, scales will also be collected from sockeye salmon adults entering Little Kitoi Lake.
+In 2018, scales will also be collected from sockeye salmon adults entering Little Kitoi Lake.
 The data is used for determining survivals and forecasting.

 Emigrating sockeye salmon smolt are enumerated from Little Kitoi Lake.
 The data is used to aid in forecasting.
-In 2017, age, weight and length data will be collected from the emigrating smolt (Operational plan in process).
+In 2018, age, weight and length data will be collected from the emigrating smolt.
 Data will be use to reconstruct brood tables and to provide condition factor for fish rearing in the lake.